-On the flip side, to follow someone, go to their Profile (here’s mine for example) and click the Follow button in the bottom right corner of the cover image.
+On the flip side, if you want to follow someone, go to their Profile (here’s mine for example) and click the Follow button in the bottom right corner of the cover image.

 (If you don’t see a follow button it’s because that person hasn’t enabled it.
 Or you’re already following.)

 4. Use “View As…” to check your privacy settings on your Profile

 It’s hard to keep up with the changes Facebook makes to Privacy.
 An easy way to see just how your Profile looks to others is to go to your Profile, click the “…” next to Activity Log and then click View As.
 You’ll be able to see exactly what the Public sees.